athifjey/eShop/ReadMe.md

-# BoomCar - Node.js application
+# eShop - Node.js application

-This is a Node.js application that exposes endpoints for a Rental Car booking application.
+This is an Angular - Node.js - MySQL application that handles orders.

-This model application is built with Node.js + Express.js, Sequelize and MySQL, and the application is CORS enabled.
+This model application is built with Angular 7, Node.js + Express.js, Sequelize and MySQL, and the application is CORS enabled.
 The services are built with Microservices approach.

-The following operations can be performed with the endpoints exposed by BoomCar application

-### New features added

-* Application implemented with ORM - Sequelize and MySQL is used
-* Filter feature for availability dates implemented

 ### Features:
-1. List all users and their cars with available date and time
+1. Lists all the orders from DB
-2. Lists the detail of each User
+2. Lists the details of each order when clicked on the order ID.
-3. Allows to add user and car along with availability
-#### 4. Filter cars based on their available date
-5. Lists all cars and their availability
-6. Lists the availability details of a particular car
-7. Allows to add/edit/update cars availability

-The following are the end points and they are also available as ARC endpoint JSON file in the following location (endpoints/arc-data-export-boomcar-v2.json)
+3. The orders can be edited and saved, the Order ID is not editable in Edit mode.
+4. The order can be deleted by entering the edit mode
+5. New order can be added by clicking 'Add new order' button

 ### Available endpoints:
-1.	/cars – GET method - List all users and their cars with availability date and time
+1.	/api/orders – GET method - List all orders
-2.	/cars/:id – GET – Lists the details of user bearing the ‘id’
+2.	/api/orders/:id – PUT – To save/update the details of order bearing the ‘id’
-3.	/cars – POST – To add user and car data & timings
+3.	/api/orders – POST – To add a new order
 a.
 Request Body:
-`{
-    "id": 1001,
-    "custName": "Barrack Obama",
-    "mobile": "601234567890",
-    "carId": 99880,
-    "carName": "BMW E series",
-    "carBrand": "BMW",
-    "carModel": "E250",
-    "carMakeYear": 2018,
-    "avlDateFrom": "2019-09-09 00:00:00+0530Z",
-    "avlTimeFrom": "13:00",
-    "avlDateTo": "2019-09-09 00:00:00+0530Z",
-    "avlTimeTo": "13:00"
-}`
-4.	/timings – GET – Lists all cars filtered with the available date and time
-    Headers:
-    `avlDateFrom: 2018-11-08 00:00:00+0530Z, avlDateTo: 2019-11-08 00:00:00+0530Z`
-5.	/timings/:carId – GET – Lists the details of car with ‘carId’
+`{"orderid": 191919191,
+"servicenumber": 2100003647,
+"segmentgroup": "Wellington",
+"productname": "High speed Internet in the world is not enough", "orderstatus": "Processing",
+"remark": "This is a remark",
+"state": "Kuala Lumpur"}`

-6.	/timings/:carId – PUT – To add/update availability date and time
+6.	/api/orders/:id – DELETE – To delete a specific order with 'id'
-a.
-Request body:
-`{
-  "avlDateFrom": "2019-12-08 00:00:00+0530Z",
-  "avlTimeFrom": "15:00",
-  "avlDateTo": "2019-12-10 00:00:00+0530Z",
-  "avlTimeTo": "11:00"
-}`

 ### Installation: